 The following is correct at the time of writing.
 Please verify details before planning your trip.
 For additional information, call 912-233-4501 or visit the official website

-Opening hours Open Monday-Saturday, 9am-4:15pm.
+Opening hours Open Monday-Saturday, 8:45am-4:15pm.
 Please note that Girl Scout troop tours are usually offered in the mornings, with tours open to the general public available in the afternoons, 12:15pm-4:15pm.
 Morning tours for the general public are available seasonally.

 The Birthplace is closed on St Patrick’s Day, July 4th, Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.
-Please note that the house may also close for other events, and for stretches of time in the off-season for cleaning and maintenance; visit the website or call ahead for more details.
+Please note that the house may also close for other events, and for stretches of time in the off-season (usually in January) for cleaning and maintenance; visit the website or call ahead for more details.

 The gift store, which can be visited without purchasing admission to the Birthplace, is open Monday-Saturday, 10am-5pm.